 Entrepreneur.com Bookstore – one of the largest resource for entrepreneurs with monthly traffic of more than 15 million monthly traffic.
 Entrepreneur.com uses WooCommerce to power its online bookstore.

 WPML – The famous and the most popular, multi-lingual plugin for WordPress to enable your site in multiple languages also uses, WooCommerce as the checkout solution.

 Bookriot Store – It’s one of the largest online bookstore, and uses WooCommerce and WordPress combination to run their online book store.

 Awesome Inventions – A popular, medium traffic Amazon affiliate website, similar to ThisiswhyImbroke.com, uses WooCommerce to list all its products.

 To know more about such sites, you can head over to the official WooCommerce Showcase.

 I’ve been closely following WooCommerce, before WooCommerce was even a thing, and eCommerce was yet to considered as the “next big thing”.

 It was launched back in September 2011, and the popular WordPress plugin quickly rose to fame, thanks to its super simple interface and the neat amount of customization it offered, at a cost of nothing.

-Originally, WooCommerce was a forked of an another WordPress eCommerce plugin, Jigoshop.
-By the August 2017, WooCommerece was already being used by 17.77% of eCommerce websites.
-Since then, WooCommerce kept growing, until in May 2015, it was acquired by Automattic, the core contributor behind WordPress.org and WordPress.com.
+Originally, WooCommerce was forked of another WordPress eCommerce plugin, Jigoshop.
+By August 2017, WooCommerece was already being used by 17.77% of eCommerce websites.
+Since then, WooCommerce kept growing, until, in May 2015, it was acquired by Automattic, the core contributor behind WordPress.org and WordPress.com.

 But, what makes WooCommerce so popular?